National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   A Data Use Request describes your upcoming project.
   Once an NIH committee approves your proposal, your project's code and data are protected in an associated workspace allotted on the NIH cloud.^[The NIH "Enclave" is detailed in @sec-tools.]
   Everyone on your project shares this dedicated workspace.
-  Once you've submitted it, your collaborators can request to join your workspace by signing a copy of your DUR in the Enclave as well.^[DURs are the topic of @sec-access.]
+  Your collaborators can request to join your workspace by signing a copy of your DUR in the Enclave as well.^[DURs are the topic of @sec-access.]

 * **I**:
   Umm, I think I got it.